How to Buy and Install A Wall Mail Slot Mailbox

 Consult with Your Postmaster – First, check with your local postmaster to ensure that mail slots are viable options for mail delivery to your home.
 While a trip to any of Europe’s great cities and to many of North America’s large east coast cities quickly validates the popularity of mail slot mailboxes (they are called letter boxes in Europe), mail slots are less common in the vast majority of North America.
 So, take the time to ensure walk up mail delivery is available to your residence before purchasing a mail slot for your home.

-Install At the Correct Height – Second, the USPS requires that when installed, the bottom of mail slots must be at least 30” above the floor.
-While there is no height restriction posted by the USPS, it is advisable that the mail slot be mounted at a height that allows the postal carrier to easily deliver one’s mail without reaching too high or stooping too low.
+Install At the Correct Height – Second, the USPS requires that when installed, the bottom of your residential mail slot must be at least 30” above the floor.
+While there is no height restriction posted by the USPS, it is advisable that the mail slot be mounted at a height that allows the postal carrier to easily deliver your mail without reaching too high or stooping too low.

 Interior Hood Installation – Additionally, to ensure the mail flows smoothly through the mail slot upon delivery, the USPS requires that if an interior hood is utilized for privacy, the hooded portion should not be below the bottom of the outside plate on the horizontal mail slot.
 For vertical mail slots, the hood should not extend beyond the side of the outside plate on the same side as the door’s hinges.
 Finally, regardless of orientation, the interior privacy hood should not project more than 2 1/16” beyond the inside of the door.

 Mail Slot Brands

 Auth Florence Mail Slots – The MailboxWorks features the elegantly simple aluminum mail slot created by Auth Florence, which meets all the USPS regulations regarding mail slots.
 Florence mail slots are available in eleven beautiful powder coated finishes including antique copper, antique bronze, black, gold, silver speck, and more.
-Additionally, the Auth Florence mail slots are offered with optional engraving on the mail slot door so homeowners can have their address or name engraved right on their mail slot.
+Additionally, Florence mail slots are offered with optional engraving on the mail slot door so homeowners can have their address or name engraved right on their mail slot.